 If a RREQ-DIO arrives at TargNode with the 'S' bit set to 1, there is a symmetric route along which both directions can fulfill the requirements.
-Other RREQ-DIOs might later provide asymmetric upward routes (i.e. S=0).
+Other RREQ-DIOS might later provide asymmetric upward routes (i.e. S=0).
 Selection between a qualified symmetric route and an asymmetric route that might have better performance is implementation-specific and out of scope.
-If the implementation uses the symmetric route, the TargNode MAY delay transmitting the RREP-DIO for duration RREP_WAIT_TIME to await a better symmetric route.
+If the implementation uses the symmetric route, the TargNode MAY delay transmitting the RREP-DIO for duration RREP\WAIT\TIME to await a better symmetric route.

 For a symmetric route, the RREP-DIO message is unicast to the next hop according to the accumulated address vector (H=0) or the route entry (H=1).
 Thus the DODAG in RREP-Instance does not need to be built.
 The RPLInstanceID in the RREP-Instance is paired as defined in Section 6.3.3.
 In case the 'H' bit is set to 0, the address vector received in the RREQ-DIO MUST be included in the RREP-DIO.
-The address of the OrigNode MUST be encapsulated in an AODV-RPL Target Option and included in this RREP-DIO message, and the Dest SeqNo is incremented, as is done in AODV [RFC3561].
+The sequence number of the TargNode is updated to the maximum of its current sequence number and the Dest SeqNo in the ART option of the RREQ-DIO, using a mechanism similar to that used in [RFC3561].
+This updated sequence number is then copied to the Dest SeqNo field of the ART option.
+The address of the OrigNode MUST be encapsulated in the ART Option and included in this RREP-DIO message.